Skeletonxf/Skeletonxf.github.io/source/markdown/_buildingABridge.md

 };
 ```

 will create two `&mut` references to the `GameStateHandle`, which is undefined behaviour.
-I could just promise not to do that from the Kotlin side, but there's no compiler on the Kotlin side to help, so it's not ideal.
+I could just promise not to do that from the Kotlin side, but there's no compiler checks on the Kotlin side, so it's not ideal.
 Kotlin could also create a *wrong* pointer and call the `game_state_handle_debug` method, which would also be undefined behaviour, but nothing can really be done about that and that's at least much harder to do by accident.

 After some research, I eventually came across a solution.
 The same way one would rewrite that `DoubleLinkedList` in Kotlin to add in thread safety can be used on the Rust side.